Degree Committee for the Faculty of Computer Science and Technology

 - comply with any policies of confidentiality and data protection provided to you by the Chairman of Examiners for the examinations to which you have been appointed.
 These will have been approved by the Degree Committee and may include an Examinations Data Retention Policy and policies relating to the setting of questions and papers under conditions of strictest security.

-- submit an independent written report on the examination(s) to the Vice-Chancellor along with the enclosed Report Coversheets.
+- Independent written reports on the examination(s) should be sent to the Vice-Chancellor along with the enclosed Report Coversheets.
 Reports should be addressed to:

 The Vice-Chancellor, University of Cambridge,